The Commands Tool

 Running CMD Commands

 In cases where a command must be run in a Command Prompt environment, you can toggle the language using the drop-down button next to the command input field.
 This can be useful when referencing variables that are specific to CMD.
-When viewing the output of a command, the language that a command was ran in will be noted by "Cmd" or "PS" next to the command.
+When viewing the output of a command, the language that a command was run in will be noted by "Cmd" or "PS" next to the command.

 Was this article helpful?